RubenBez/isar/packages/isar/README.md

 The [Isar Inspector](https://github.com/isar/isar/releases/latest) allows you to inspect the Isar instances & collections of your app in real time.
 You can execute queries, switch between instances and sort the data.

+*Note: The Inspector is still in beta and may contain bugs.*

 <img src="https://raw.githubusercontent.com/isar/isar/main/.github/assets/isar-inspector.png?sanitize=true">